 Meet Our Guide Team

 Our guide team is comprised of experienced, hard-working professionals that have one goal in mind, to make sure you leave the water having learned something new.
-As a result, you’ll probably have a pretty darned good time too!
-We have been building our guide team for over thirty years, and have assembled a top-notch team that has a dizzying amount of varied experiences, which allows us to create the perfect guided trip for each customer.
+In the process, you’ll probably have a pretty darned good time and leave with a smile too!
+We have been building our guide team for over thirty years, and have assembled a top-notch team that has a dizzying amount of varied experiences, which allows us to create the perfect guided trip for each client.

 Wallace is a Boulder native and has been fly fishing around Colorado most of his life.
 He has been a kayak instructor, whitewater river guide, and a baseball coach.
-Six years ago, after a successful career in high tech, he decided to spend more time on the water and write novels.
-In addition to guiding, Wallace teaches Introduction and Independent Angler fly fishing classes.
+Ten years ago, after a successful career in high tech, he decided to spend more time on the water.
+In addition to guiding, Wallace teaches Introduction to Fly Fishing classes, and hosts Salt Water trips.
 “My Dad took me fly fishing on the Roaring Fork when I was 8 years old.
 Fifty years later, I’ve discovered helping folks hook into fish with a fly rod can be as much fun as catching them yourself.”

 Andrew’s background begins in the beautiful city of Chicago.
 Growing up with a rod in hand, fishing in the big city, has allowed him to gain a wide range of fishing techniques.
 After moving to Boulder to attend the University of Colorado, Andrew transformed his old skills to enclose a more scientific approach to fishing.
 Since then, he loves pursuing the best bite throughout the western United States.
 From small trout fly-fishing on high alpine creeks, to aggressive muskellunge on a fly, he’s gained an array of knowledge on many of North American waters including wild Colorado rivers.
 To compliment his great attitude and expertise in fishing, he will coach you to perfect your presentation on Colorado waters.